 ArchiAssist Pty Ltd Responsibilities and Limitations

-- Provide for on-line sale to Users, the Architectural, Interiors & Landscape documentation products available from www.archiassist.com.au.
+- Provide for on-line sale to Users, the Architectural, Interiors & Landscape documentation products available from www.archiassist.com.au .
 Content includes the majority of typical/common, good quality, modern Australian construction detail (excluding rare/speciality/innovative/antiquated detail, and building-type specific detail).
 Content is also that which is common/universal (ie recurs regularly on Australian building sites) in the building industry, and individual project specific detail is expected to be drawn or scheduled in the Users other documentation.

 - Design & Construct (D&C) products are not made to be used for final construction documentation.

-- Provide as-required phone or email advice for Users regarding; 1) editing products and, 2) product use during construction (including to help resolve on-site disagreements).
+- Provide as-required phone or email advice for Users regarding; 1) editing products and, 2) product use during construction (including answering on-site Specification related questions).

 - ArchiAssist retains copyright on its products.